bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ### MultisigWallet.sol
 * This is a copy of a [multisig wallet](https://github.com/ConsenSys/MultiSigWallet/blob/e3240481928e9d2b57517bd192394172e31da487/contracts/solidity/MultiSigWallet.sol) by Consensys with the Solidity version updated from `0.4.4` to `^0.4.11` and the event parameter names prefixed with `_`s
 * Audit not required
-* Source [../contracts/MultisigWallet.sol](../contracts/MultisigWallet.sol) that does not include any other files.
+* Source [../contracts/MultisigWallet.sol](../contracts/MultisigWallet.sol) that does not include any other files

 <br />